verbb/formie/packages/docs/browser/modules/payment/opayo.md

 });
 ```

-#### The `formie:module:opayo:init` event
+#### The `formie:module:opayo:init` Event

-Triggered after the provider module has initialized and is ready to manage provider-specific UI.
+Triggered after the provider module has initialised and is ready to manage provider-specific UI.

 ```js
 document.addEventListener('formie:module:opayo:init', (event) => {